kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- `buildCurveWithCreatorFirstBuy` when you want to create a curve structure with creator first buy.
+- `buildCurveWithCreatorFirstBuy` helps you to create a curve structure with creator first buy.
 - Primarily used when you want to immediately purchase a fixed amount of tokens at the first buy even if the fees are high.
 - The `quoteAmount` is the amount of quote tokens you would like to spend at the first buy.
 - The `baseAmount` is the amount of base tokens you would like to receive at the first buy.
+- If `dynamicFeeEnabled` is true, the dynamic fee will be enabled and capped at 20% of minimum base fee.
+- You must calculate your `lockedVestingParam.totalVestingDuration` and `feeSchedulerParam.totalDuration` based on your `activationType` and `activationTime`.
+- Slot is 400ms, Timestamp is 1000ms.

 ---